 - a.
 Date.
-This extract from the INSPIRE database was taken on 9th June 2020. - b.
+This extract from the INSPIRE database was taken on 26th May 2020. - b.
 Relevance.
 The Land Registry INSPIRE Index Polygons Service is a Web Mapping Service which provides map images of HM Land Registry's INSPIRE index polygons.
 The INSPIRE index polygon dataset contains only freehold registrations, and the polygons indicate the location of registered land. - c.
 Archive.
 The publicly accessible dataset is found at https://data.gov.uk/dataset/landregistry-inspire-view-service-and-metadata.
 The extract below is taken from a screen shot taken by the Applicant on the date stated above. - d.
 Meaning.
-The application route is shown, indicated by red dots, separate from any registered landholding. - e.
+The application route is shown, indicated by red dots, within one land holding. - e.
 Assessment.
-Vehicular highways of ancient origin are often on unregistered land.
-Where the adjoining land on each side has been registered, but the ancient vehicular highway has not been claimed as part of either land ownership, this is supportive evidence of the ancient vehicular highway status.
-In the absence of any other explanation why neither adjoining landowner would lay claim to the land, the applicant draws the conclusion that this supports the view that the application route is a vehicular highway of ancient origin.
+This information is given purely to show that the landowners have been identified for the purpose of serving notices.